kneron/kneron-mmdetection/docs_kneron/yolox_step_by_step.md

 ```

 ### Step 4-6: quantize the onnx model
-We use [random picked voc dataset](https://www.kneron.com/forum/uploads/112/SMZ3HLBK3DXJ.7z) (50 images) as quantization data , we have to
+We [random sampled 50 images from voc dataset](https://www.kneron.com/forum/uploads/112/SMZ3HLBK3DXJ.7z) as quantization data, we have to
-1. download the data
+1. Download the data
-2. uncompression the data as folder named "voc_data50"
+2. Uncompression the data as folder named `voc_data50"`
-3. put the "voc_data50" into docker mounted folder (in docker, the path looks like "/data1/voc_data50")
+3. Put the `voc_data50` into docker mounted folder (the path in docker container should be `/data1/voc_data50`)

-the following script will do some preprocess(should be the same as training code) on our quantization data, and put it in a list:
+The following script will do some preprocess(should be the same as training code) on our quantization data, and put it in a list:
 ```python
 import os
 from os import walk